filippocinfri/astro-nano/src/content/blog/00011-6/index.md

 <br><br><br><br><br>

-It takes time to enjoy a dinner together.
+I've enjoyed the dinner.
 That was the intent.